The scale of the crisis

 Note: Most OAP funding allocations cover only a fraction of these costs, leaving families to pay out-of-pocket or reduce therapy hours below clinical recommendations.

-Research demonstrates that children who receive early intervention during the critical 0-6 window have significantly better outcomes, resulting in substantial cost savings:
+Research demonstrates that children who receive early intervention during the critical 0-6 window have significantly better outcomes, resulting in substantial cost savings.
+Review the research citations and FAO evidence.

 Primary Source